mieubrisse/launchctl-automation-template/README.md

 Launchctl Automation Template
 =============================
-This is a template for building a project that gets installed in Mac launchctl.
+This is a template for building a script that gets installed in Mac launchctl.

 Why?